Peace, love, plants

 We need more fibre!

 97% of Americans are fibre-deficient.
-Fibre should really be considered a superfood because plant-based fiber helps remove toxic waste and carcinogens in our intestinal tract, promotes the growth of good gut bacteria, balances hormones, eliminates excess cholesterol, slows the absorption of sugar / regulates blood sugar and facilitates in weight loss by making you feel more full.
+Fibre should really be considered a superfood because plant-based fibre helps remove toxic waste and carcinogens in our intestinal tract, promotes the growth of good gut bacteria, balances hormones, eliminates excess cholesterol, slows the absorption of sugar / regulates blood sugar and facilitates in weight loss by making you feel more full.

 Confusing fibre fact: